Skip to content

 Itineraries co-edited in real time.

-SignalR over a Redis backplane keeps every organiser on the same draft.
-Routes drawn through OpenRouteService 9.7.1 on OpenStreetMap, polylines stored as PostGIS geography, and single, multiple, or ranked-choice polls to settle food, dates, and the route itself.
+Routes drawn through OpenRouteService on OpenStreetMap, polylines stored as PostGIS geography, and single, multiple, or ranked-choice polls to settle food, dates, and the route itself.
+Itinerary days are executable parent tasks with date-and-time sub-tasks.

 03